happening with the new curriculum

 rather than embodiments of disease.

-important, these students will learn from constant interaction with faculty.
+will learn from constant interaction with faculty.
+Currently divided into

-Currently divided into four "societies," classes now will be further subdivided
+four "societies," classes now will be further subdivided into groups of

-into groups of eight to 10 students, with a faculty mentor to remain with
+eight to 10 students, with a faculty mentor to remain with each subgroup

-each subgroup throughout the four phases of their training.
-"Our goal,"
+throughout the four phases of their training.
+"Our goal," says Dr.

-says Dr. William Eley, a major architect of the curriculum
+William Eley, a major architect of the curriculum overhaul, "is

-overhaul, "is to put students in touch with faculty as much as possible.
+to put students in touch with faculty as much as possible.
+It is relatively

-It is relatively easy to fill these exceptionally bright minds with current
+easy to fill these exceptionally bright minds with current scientific

-scientific facts, but our hope is that the closer the students are to
+facts, but our hope is that the closer the students are to faculty, the

-faculty, the more likely they are to model the behaviors of academic scientists
+more likely they are to model the behaviors of academic scientists and

 learn.
 They will have to learn the facts, but we will strive to teach